ICPI/DIV/StyleGuide/ICPI_Style_Guide.md

   - **ELEMENT SPACING** - When visualizing data, its important to consider the use of white space, ie how much space doesn’t have ink on it.
-It is imporant not to overload your audience with too much information and give the graph room to breathe.
+It is important not to overload your audience with too much information and give the graph room to breathe.
 However, too much white space can be detracting.
 For instance, default bar spacing Excel can leave too much room between bars and the analyst should